 Within each of those themes are many to-do items of various shapes and sizes, with each slotted, resourced, and tracked.
 But by rolling them up under specific themes, their relevance to the overall project is clear.

 Even though all the project details are within the roadmapping software, it doesn’t mean everyone needs to see it all.
 Custom views tailor what different stakeholders see.

 With this capability, you can apply filters to limit how much information each audience views.
-The goal here isn’t to hide data, but rather to only present people with the information they need and want to see.
+The goal here isn’t to hide data but to only present people with the information, they need and want to see.

-This can keep things at the appropriate level for a given person or a particular conversation or meeting.
-By removing extraneous details, what’s vital for that given context won’t get lost in a sea of data.
+Customizing views can keep things at the appropriate level for a given person or a particular conversation or meeting.
+Removing extraneous details, what’s vital for that given context, won’t get lost in a sea of data.

 6. Clarity and simplicity for alignment.

 Many project planning tools allow you to track and schedule resources down to the minute.
 Yet, these aren’t incredibly helpful for communicating with stakeholders and creating alignment.
 They’re too specific, detailed, and complicated for someone who doesn’t spend most of their day worried about the minor nuances.